DaedalicEntertainment/ue4-test-automation/README.md

 1. Build the resulting solution in Visual Studio.
 1. Start the Unreal Editor.
 1. Enable the plugin in Edit > Plugins > Daedalic Entertainment.

-### Setting Up The Environment

-Because the Daedalic Test Automation Plugin uses Gauntlet for running automated tests, but we don't want to force you to modify your version of Unreal Engine, we need to know where your source version of the engine can be found on disk.

-Set the `UNREAL_ENGINE_4_PATH` environment variable to the root folder of your source checkout, e.g. the directory that contains files like `Setup.bat` or `GenerateProjectFiles.bat`.

-Note that you might need to restart your shells and/or Visual Studio in order to have your changes take effect.

-If everything is set up correctly, `DaedalicTestAutomationPlugin.Automation` will be discovered when generating your project files (because the engine finds it in your Build directory).
-The project will then use your environment variable to publish its build results to the `Engine\Binaries\DotNET\AutomationScripts` folder your engine, where they can be discovered by the Unreal Automation Tool for running Gauntlet.

 ## Creating Tests